AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 ## Read a PWM with the Oscilloscope and Particle Photon
 Follow this example: [Example 2: PWMs](https://github.com/d008/MAE224/wiki/Example-2-:-PWMs). **_Make sure to show your TA the output from the Photon on the oscilloscope at the end!_**

 When you have completed the above and feel comfortable with all the lab equipment, you have finished the first week of required lab material.
-If not, please ask for assistance and experiment outputting various signals with your Particle Photon the TA's and Mike are here to help!
+If not, please ask for assistance and experiment outputting various signals with your Particle Photon- the TA's and Mike are here to help!